Nonlinear Fore(Back)casting and Innovation Filtering for Causal-Noncausal VAR Models

-Since this estimated prediction interval is random, its asymptotic distribution can be approximated by bootstrap, which is applied by replicating the trajectory of the process by backcasting.
-More precisely, given $\hat{\Phi}$, $\hat{g}$ considered fixed and the residuals, we can generate by backcasting the artificial paths $Y_t^s, \; t=1,...,T$ with the same terminal condition $Y_T^s=Y_T=y$ for all the bootstrapped samples (see, Corollary 2 for the closed-form expression of the backward predictive distribution).
-The backcasting can be performed as the following sequence of one-step backcasts:
+Since the estimated prediction interval is random, its finite sample distribution can be approximated by a "backward" bootstrap, i.e. by replicating the trajectory of the process by backcasting, conditional on $Y_T$ to adjust for the bias in coverage conditional on $Y_T$.
+More precisely, given $\hat{\Phi}_1$, $\hat{g}$ considered fixed and the residuals, we can generate by backcasting the artificial paths $Y_t^s, \; t=1,...,T$, with the same terminal condition $Y_T^s=Y_T=y$ for all the bootstrapped samples (see, Corollary 2 for the closed-form expression of the backward predictive distribution).
+We propose the following algorithm:

 \nin step 1: Starting from $Y_T$, we backcast $Y_{T-1}^s$, conditional on $Y_T$, next we backcast $Y_{T-2}^s$ conditional on $Y_{T-1}^s$, and so on.